Clicky

 The ship is equipped for emergency situations and while they may have your forgotten medications in their inventory, don’t count on it.

 Cruise ship medical services can be reimbursed by most travel insurance providers.
-Check with your insurance provider before you leave.
+Check with your insurance provider before you leave because many personal insurance policies don’t cover you when you are traveling outside of the United States.

 *NOTE – If you experience an unusual case of fever, symptoms of a cold, vomiting, diarrhea, stomach pain or nausea, it’s important that you visit the ship’s doctor immediately to determine if this could be a widespread issue like COVID-19 or Norovirus that could affect many others.